Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Oregon State Stats and Trends

-- In Oregon State's 12 games this year, it has seven wins against the spread.

-- This season, the Beavers have an against the spread record of 3-1 in their four games as a favorite of 7.5 points or more.
+- The Beavers are 3-1 ATS when favored by 7.5 points or more this season.

-- Oregon State's games this year have gone over the point total six times in 12 opportunities (50%).
+- Oregon State's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- Oregon State is 6-2 against the spread and 6-2 overall in games when it puts up more than 25.3 points.
+- Oregon State is 6-2 against the spread and 6-2 overall in games when it records more than 25.3 points.

-- When Oregon State churns out over 390.9 yards, the team is 5-3 against the spread and 5-3 overall.
+- Oregon State is 5-3 against the spread and 5-3 overall when the team picks up more than 390.9 yards.

-- The Beavers have turned the ball over 16 times this season, three fewer than the Aggies have forced (19).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.